 - Utilize business professionals to guide the process.
 Having facilitated discussions to make sure everyone is heard is important.
 These conversations and related activities are a change-maker in the success of the process.
 People can feel secure, valued, and understand their own role in the transition.

-- Estate planning is not the only piece in a transition plan, but it is a crucial element.
+- Estate planning is not the only piece in a Family Farm transition plan, but it is a crucial element.
 Estate tax law has been volatile in the past, and the future of the estate tax environment is extremely uncertain, so it’s best to be prepared.
 There are also many non-tax benefits to consider: protecting assets, distributing assets, avoiding family conflict, minimizing probate, and ensuring estate liquidity.

 - Continuing the conversations is as important as starting them.
 Creating a cadence of accountability is the difference maker.
 Create a timeline as a reference point and revisit the plan on a quarterly, yearly, or semi-annual basis.
 Learn to recognize if there are changes in circumstances which require a “rethink” on either the personal or financial side of the business.

-As their banker and probably their friend, discuss the succession and transition plans with your producers.
+As their banker and probably their friend, discuss the succession and transition plans with your Family Farm producers.
 Just as any commercial lender is interested in understanding the management, engineering, design, and production staff of a large borrowing customer, so should the ag lender.
 We need to be interested in maintaining the trust of senior existing ag borrowers, while simultaneously building a relationship with, and encouraging the development of, the next generation of borrowers.
 Encourage all of your farmers and ranchers to start the conversation, while the decisions are still theirs to make.